logo

 Sanofi Pasteur Inc.

-BEYFORTUS is indicated for the prevention of Respiratory Syncytial Virus (RSV) lower respiratory tract disease in neonates and infants during their first RSV season and in children up to 24 months at risk of severe RSV disease during their second RSV season.
+Usage: BEYFORTUS is indicated for preventing Respiratory Syncytial Virus (RSV) lower respiratory tract disease in neonates and infants during their first RSV season, and in children up to 24 months who are vulnerable to severe RSV disease during their second RSV season.

 • biktarvy